barticusprime/slim-kit/README.md

 # Helpers

-The Starter Kit also offers a few helper functions to aid your development process.
+The kit also offers a few helper functions to aid your development process.

 + getconfig($filename)
     + Gets the configuration from a file located in the config directory.